-Now, some of these are on the premium end when it comes to pricing.
+Now, most of our picks for this list are on the premium end when it comes to pricing.
 These are more for office conference rooms and boardrooms, but there are individual cameras here too.
-If you want something a little cheaper, you can also check out our guide to the best webcams for home workers.
+If you want something a little cheaper, you can also check out our guide to the best webcams.

 Conference cameras offer better video quality than your average consumer webcams, and are ideal for low-light environments or larger office calls.
-Check them out below...
+Check the best of them out below...

 T3's Top Picks